tasbiha11/react-brand-frontend/README.md

-This is an landing page created using ReactJS and Tailwind CSS
+This is a landing page created using ReactJS and Tailwind CSS